FAQ's:

 What prerequisites do I need in order to join the Diploma or ICPC Program?

-After completing the ICPL program, will I be able to get a job flying a large plane?
+After completing one of the Integrated Airline Transport (IATP) programs, will I be able to get a job flying a large plane?

-You will need to gain experience flying smaller aircraft initially.
-Once you have acquired the necessary flying hours and experience (1,500-3,000 hours), you will be eligible for airline jobs.
+Before flying large planes, you will need experience flying smaller aircraft.
+Once you accumulate the necessary flying hours and experience (1 500 -3 000 hours) and the Airline Transport Pilot License (ATPL), you are eligible for airline jobs.

 What kind of job will I be able to get when I'm finished the Professional Pilot Program?

-Pilot jobs for students who complete the Professional Pilot Program may include bush pilot flying, cargo and passenger flying in northern or remote areas of Canada, seasonal work, including pipeline or fire patrol, and flying with small regional/charter companies.
-A very good way to build hours and experience is to instruct flight training.
-You will need an instructor rating, which can be obtained with further training once you have your commercial license.
+Pilot jobs for students who complete the Professional Pilot Program include Airline Pilot (with the ATPL), bush pilot flying, cargo and passenger flying, seasonal work, including pipeline or fire patrol, and flying with small regional/charter companies.

 Can I instruct at MFC when I finish the CPL program and instructor rating?

-MFC hires instructors through an interview process as any other job opportunity.
-MFC does prefer to hire instructors from our instructor program, as we like to build our own instructors.
+Yes you can.
+We prefer to hire instructors from our instructor program, as we like to build our own instructors.
+We offer an comprehensive instructor program and are very proud of our graduate instructors!

 What is student life like at MFC?

-The students at MFC are a tight nit group.
-They like to work and play as a group, helping each other in study groups, as well as socializing together when not training.
+The students at MFC are a tight-knit group.
+They like to work and play as a group, help each other in study groups, and socialize together when not training.

 Where are you located?

-MFC has a campuses in Dieppe, at the Greater Moncton International Airport and Fredericton, at the Fredericton International Airport, both in New Brunswick, Canada.
+MFC is located in New Brunswick, Canada.
+MFC has a campuses in Dieppe, at the Greater Moncton International Airport, and in Fredericton, at the Fredericton International Airport.

 Where do your students come from?

-MFC attracts students from all over the world.
-We train many domestic students and we have contracts with Chinese airlines to train Chinese pilots.
-We also train students from Malaysia through our partnership with the CAE MPL Program.
+MFC has trained over 22,000 pilots from 65 countries around the world.
+We train domestic students, and we have contracts with Chinese airlines.
 Our students also come from Europe, the Middle East, India, and the Caribbean.

 Are there advantages to flying in Canada?